Uzurp0/htd-home-assistant/README.md

 This integration adds support for the Home Theater Direct line of Whole House Audio to Home Assistant.

-Currently, it supports the following models.
+Currently, it supports the following models:
 - MC/MCA-66
 - Lync 6
 - Lync 12